Carpentaria

 AreaSearch analysis of residential development drivers sees Carpentaria recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Carpentaria averaged approximately 12 new dwelling approvals per year.
-Over the past five financial years, from FY-21 to FY-25, 60 homes were approved, with none yet in FY-26.
-Each dwelling built over these years resulted in an average of 2.3 new residents annually, indicating steady demand that supports property values.
+Over the past five financial years, from FY-21 to FY-25, a total of 60 homes were approved, with no approvals recorded so far in FY-26.
+Each dwelling built over these years resulted in an average of 2.3 new residents annually, indicating strong demand that supports property values.

-The average construction value for new homes was $535,000, suggesting a focus on the premium market and high-end developments.
-This year, $1.6 million in commercial approvals have been registered, predominantly reflecting residential activity.
-Compared to the rest of Queensland, Carpentaria has 110% more construction activity per person.
-However, this is lower than national levels, indicating market maturity and possible development constraints.
-New building activity comprised 73% detached houses and 27% attached dwellings, maintaining the area's low-density nature and appealing to space-seeking buyers.
+The average construction cost value for new homes was $535,000, suggesting a focus on the premium market with high-end developments.
+This financial year has seen $1.6 million in commercial approvals, reflecting a predominant residential focus.
+Compared to the rest of Queensland, Carpentaria has 110.0% more construction activity per person, offering ample choice for buyers.
+However, this is lower than the national average, indicating market maturity and possible development constraints.
+Recent construction comprises 73.0% detached dwellings and 27.0% townhouses or apartments, maintaining the area's low-density nature with a preference for detached housing attracting space-seeking buyers.

 Frequently Asked Questions - Development